owncast/owncast.github.io/content/docs/video.md

 If you find yourself trying to squeeze better performance out of Owncast then try setting your broadcasting software to a lower quality as well as lowering the quality in your Owncast instance.

 Read more about [configuring your broadcasting software](/docs/broadcasting/).

-## CPU Usage

-Each stream output variant adds significant CPU usage and slows down the overall generation of video segments.
-If you have a slow server running Owncast you should probably only have one bitrate variant in play.
-If you add more and you notice that playback becomes choppy it's likely that everything is running too slowly for consistent playback.
-Consider removing the additional variants and tweaking your single variant so it supports a wider variety of network conditions.

-## Disk Usage

-More stream output variants requires more disk space, since it's another copy of the video on disk.
-If you're serving video locally and you have enough disk space then it's probably no big deal and files will rather quickly get rotated and cleaned up.
-If you're using something like [S3 for storage](/docs/storage/) then files won't get cleaned up until some point in the future, so you'll have more remote storage use in play.

 ## Hardware accelerated video encoding